confidential-containers/trustee/kbs/tools/client/README.md

 kbs-client -h
 ```

+We have a community version of kbs-client on [Github ORAS](https://github.com/confidential-containers/trustee/pkgs/container/staged-images%2Fkbs-client).

 ## Building and installing the client

 Build the client binary with support to the default features as: